How to Stop Windows 11 Automatic Updates

 - Select how long you want to pause them (from 1 week up to 5 weeks).
 Note: Once the time expires, you must install the pending updates before you can pause them again.

-Method 2: Disable the Windows Update Service
+Step 2: Disable the Windows Update Service

 If you want to stop updates indefinitely, you can disable the core service.
 Warning: We do not recommend this for everyday users, as missing security patches leaves your PC vulnerable.